Other Works

 Fume, Joseph.
 A PAPER OF TOBACCO; TREATING OF THE RISE, PROGRESS, PLEASURES, AND ADVANTAGES OF SMOKING.
 London: Chapman and Hall, 1839.
 Beautiful leather bound copy except cover neatly severed from book.

 Knight, Joseph (compiler).
 PIPE AND POUCH: THE SMOKER’S OWN BOOK OF POETRY.
 Boston: Joseph Knight Company, 1895.
-182pp 5”x7” hardcover.
+182 page 5”x7” hardcover.
 Selections of poetry on all facets of tobacco use.
 Frontispiece illus.
 In excellent but not mint condition.
 Dirt smudges and small tear on 1st TOC page.
 Tight binding.
 Red/gilt cover.

 Levine, Sanford.
 "Cigar, Best Scenes," in THE 247 BEST MOVIE SCENES IN FILM HISTORY.
 Jefferson, NC: McFarland & Company, Inc., 1992.
 Xerox copy of cigar chapter.